Elaine Emmerson Research Group

 - Video: G-Lands: an out-of-body experience

 - Dr Elaine Emmerson and artist Emily Fong describe their collaborative sci-art project G-Lands: An out of body experience.
 Elaine leads a research group searching for ways to repair salivary glands following radiotherapy treatment for cancer.
 Emily shows some of her drawings and describes how she is using drawing and sculpture to bring the science to the public and her hope that this project will create a dialogue between scientists, clinicians, patients and the public.

 Dr Emmerson is also a STEM Ambassador and a member of the University of Edinburgh Animal Welfare and Ethical Review Board (AWERB).

-John McKendrick (PhD Student)
+John McKendrick (Postdoc)

 Cecilia Rocchi (Postdoc)

 Sonia Elder (Welcome Trust PhD Student)